Best Practices to Follow When Creating or Evolving Your Analytics Tracking

 Many teams treat analytics tracking as an afterthought and do not apply the same practices as they would to other code.
 This naturally results in analytics bugs that you’ll have to fix downstream, or worse, that you don’t discover at all.
 We see many teams losing trust in their data that way and once the trust is gone it’s hard to build back!

 To summarize, there are several ways to enforce your tracking and they usually fall into one of two categories: reactive or proactive approaches, and you can enforce your tracking plan, or analytics schema, in the client, in the pipeline and at the destination (usually a data warehouse or analytics destination).
-We always recommend dealing with quality issues at the source, i.e. ensuring that your instrumentation matches what is spec’ed out in the first place and then verifying that with unit testing and as a part of CI/CD.
+We always recommend dealing with quality issues at the source, i.e. ensuring that your instrumentation matches what is spec’ed out in the first place and then verifying that with and as a part of CI/CD.

 Assign an owner